xuankimtran/docs-1/pages/katalon-studio/docs/condition-to-stop.md

 permalink: katalon-studio/docs/condition-to-stop.html
 description: "This article provides the concept of terminating execution conditionally and the tutorial on common use cases."
 ---
-From **version 8.1.0 onwards**, you can terminate test suite and test suite collection execution conditionally based on the number of test failures.
+From **version 8.1.0 onwards**, you can terminate test suite and test suite collection execution conditionally via command-line, based on the number of test failures allowed during runtime.

 This article provides the concept of the configuration on terminating execution and the tutorial on common use cases.

-The ability to terminate execution conditionally solves the problem when there is a significant number of test cases in an execution having failed and you want to have early feedback instead of waiting for the execution to finished.
+The ability to terminate execution conditionally solves the problem when:

+- There is a significant number of failed test cases in an execution.
-You can set the condition to terminate a test suite and test suite collection execution via the command-line to save time spent waiting for the execution to finish.
-The condition is based on the maximum number of test failures allowed during runtime.

-Terminate execution conditionally is useful when a set of tests is mature, and it takes hours to finish execution.
-A significant number of test failures in execution can reflect the tested build’s quality.
+- There is a mature set of tests, and it takes hours to finish execution.
+- There is a new code committed or a new build available and a significant number of test failures can reflect the tested build’s quality.

-Defining a threshold that sets the maximum number of test failures in an execution helps you save time and enhance testing efficiency, especially on new code committed or a new build available.
+Defining a threshold of failures test case in an execution helps you save time and enhance testing efficiency.
+You can have early feedback instead of waiting for the execution to finish.
 A reasonable threshold is subject to the acceptance level of each software team.

->**Requirements**
+**Requirements**
->- A test suite or test suite collection.
+- A test suite or test suite collection.
 See [Create a test suite](https://docs.katalon.com/katalium-framework/docs/katalium-framework-create-test-suite.html).
->- Katalon Studio **version 8.1.0 onwards**.
+- Katalon Studio **version 8.1.0 onwards**.
->- A Katalon Studio Enterprise and Katalon Runtime Engine License.
+- A Katalon Studio Enterprise and Katalon Runtime Engine License.
 See [Katalon licensing](https://docs.katalon.com/katalon-studio/docs/license.html).

 >**What is a test failure?**
 >
 >A test failure is a failed test case or test iteration execution in a test suite.
+>
 >- 1 test case fails = 1 test failure
 >- 1 retried test case fails = 1 test failure
 >- 1 test iteration (test case + data row) fails = 1 test failure